 If you are the kind of person who just can't stand an exposed hand towel, you have a few options.
 The easiest is to mount a towel bar to the back of a cabinet door.
 Most people choose to do this under the sink because it's conveniently located where you need towels most often.

 You can also use a towel bar pull-out that hangs a few towels.
 Companies like Rev-A-Shelf have units that work for both of these solutions.
 They're often an easy install you can do yourself.

 Expose Your Towels

-Years ago, I realized that a towel bar under the sink or inside any cabinet, just wasn't practical for most people.
-Opening a cabinet with wet hands to get to your towel creates more moisture on your cabinets and just takes longer.
+A towel bar under the sink or inside a cabinet isn't practical for most people.
+Opening a cabinet with wet hands to get to your towel creates more moisture on your cabinets and simply takes longer.

 04 of 05